mingyu110/Terraform-for-AWS/README.md

-### Guidelines for deploying applications on AWS using Terraform
+### Architecture Guidelines for deploying applications on AWS using Terraform